Rishi4334/farmerztool/README.md

 ### Database Schema

-The application uses a comprehensive PostgreSQL schema with the following main entities:
+The application uses a comprehensive MySQL schema with the following main entities:

 - **Users**: Farmer profiles with multi-language preferences
 - **Crops**: Crop information with local language names